AO-StreetArt/Aesel/docs/pages/Asset_API.rst

    :query string related-id: Optional.
 Must appear with 'related-type'.
 Used to create a relationship to the specified object.
    :query string related-type: Optional.
 Must appear with 'related-id'.
 Used the create a relationship of the specified type.
    :query string asset-type: Optional.
 Populated into the query-able Asset Metadata.
+   :query boolean isPublic: Optional.
+Is the asset public or proviate
    :reqheader Content-Type: multipart/*
    :statuscode 200: Success